netxms/netxms-doc/admin/network-discovery.rst

    * - Accept node if it has SNMP agent
      - If checked, only nodes with SNMP agent detected will pass the filter.
    * - Accept node if it is within given range or subnet
-     - Only accept nodes withing given address range or subnet.
+     - Only accept nodes within given address range or subnet.
 Address ranges can be configured in :guilabel:`Address Filters` section.